Back to Academy

 What should you prepare?

-One of the best ways you can prepare is to send out an agenda beforehand.
+One of the best ways to prepare is to send out an agenda beforehand.

 But wait!
 Part of the retrospective is coming up with notes inside the meeting.
 How can I send out an agenda when we don’t know what others will say? 🤔

-The agenda for a remote retrospective will look a little different than other meeting agendas.
+The agenda for a remote retrospective will look slightly different than other meeting agendas.
 In Chapter 3: Facilitating Open Discussion, we talked about how allowing others to prepare their answers in advance can improve engagement amongst introverted team members during retrospectives.
 An agenda helps people prepare for the retrospective and helps Set the stage.
-You want to send enough information about the retrospective that everyone is prompted to begin brainstorming before the retro even begins.
+You want to send enough information about the retrospective that everyone is prompted to brainstorm before the retro even begins.

 Here’s some of the points you can include in your agenda: